gauravjha70/FliprTrello-Work-Manager/README.md

 ### Prerequisites

 * Create a new project on  firebase console.
 Click here https://console.firebase.google.com
+* Add authentication and realtime database to the firebase project
 * Add the android app to the firebase project.
 Click her for more info https://firebase.google.com/docs/android/setup
 * Add google-services.json file inside the app directory of the project